canzarlab/Trajan/README.md

 ### Usage ###

-Once compiled.
-Trajan can be run easily with the following command:
+Once you have compiled Trajan it can be run easily with the following command:

 ```
 trajan <tree_1> <map_1> <tree_2> <map_2> <distance_matrix> <align> <constraints> <weightfunc> <k> <vareps> <coneps> <solver>